SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQIOptimizableOperator.md

 # IGQIOptimizableOperator interface

 > [!TIP]
-> Learn how to implement optimizations for your custom operator and avoid common pitfalls in [this tutorial](xref:Custom_Operator_Tutorial).
+> Learn how to implement optimizations for your custom operator and avoid common pitfalls with the tutorial [Optimizing your custom operator](xref:Custom_Operator_Tutorial).

 ## Definition

 - Namespace: `Skyline.DataMiner.Analytics.GenericInterface`
 - Assembly: `SLAnalyticsTypes.dll`

-The *IGQIOptimizableOperator* interface is used to optimize your custom operator based on other operators in a query.
+The *IGQIOptimizableOperator* interface is used to optimize a custom operator based on other operators in a query.

 Some common use cases include: